What is the Miracle League of Massachusetts?

 The Miracle League of Massachusetts is an all volunteer, non-profit organization that provides all children with the opportunity to play baseball in an organized non-competitive league at no cost to their family.
 Our players have cognitive, physical, emotional or behavioral disabilities that keep them from playing in a mainstream league.
 Our league is a high-quality, safe and inclusive experience for our participants and their families.

 Where and when are the games played?

 Our games are played at the Joseph Lalli Miracle Field at NARA Park in Acton, MA.
 The address for the field is 75 Quarry Road.
 GPS systems sometimes put this address at the incorrect spot on Quarry Road.
 However, our field can easily be seen from the road.
 Entrance to our parking lot is on the right hand side next to the "Joseph Lalli Field" sign.
-Games will be played on Saturdays.
-The exact game times will be determined after registration closes when we know how many athletes will be playing.
-Go to our game schedule page for our current season's schedule by team.
+Games are played on Saturdays in the Spring and Fall.

 How are the games played?
 How long is a game?